Selection of the Most Probable Best: Asymptotic Analysis of Sampling Allocation

-Characterizing the PFS for finite $n$ is challenging in general for an R\&S problem, but especially difficult for our setting due to the nested structure of~\eqref{eq:target_approx}; the complex relationship between FS event at the outer-level problem and FS$_b$ events at the inner levels makes the analysis more challenging.
-The approach we take is to formulate and solve the OCBA problem when $n\to\infty$ to find the asymptotically optimal static sampling ratios and use them to guide our sequential sampling algorithms in Section~\ref{sec:extension}.
+Characterizing the PFS for finite $n$ is challenging in general for an R\&S problem, which is further complicated by the nested R\&S structure for the MPB problem.
+To gain intuitions to design sequential sampling algorithms, this section first establishes the asymptotic convergence rate of PFS assuming all $\{(y_i(\theta_b), \lambda^2_i(\theta_b))\}$s to be fully known.
+Then, we formulate and solve the OCBA problem to maximize the convergence rate when $n\to\infty$ to find the asymptotically optimal static sampling ratios.
+These ratios are later utilized in Section~\ref{sec:sequential_learning} to design sequential sampling algorithms.